Robert Odell Jr. has lived and worked in Memphis, Tennessee, for several years. He enjoys sharing the rich cultural heritage of his city.

 Rooted in slavery, the blues developed from the "pitch and call," also known as "call and response."
 These vocals were "field hollers" that slaves used while working in the fields.
 The "field hollers," which were mostly improvised, were a cappella rhythms that the slaves sang in order to ease the doldrums of slave labor.
 The steady sound of a hoe, pick, or plough, coupled with vibrant, pulsating, calls and responses, bolstered weary spirits.
 The resulting blues vocalizations allowed for comments on the situations of life.

 The repetitive, groove sound of blues music can be found in almost every genre of modern music.
-Blues scales and chord progressions are present in jazz, rhythm & blues, rock & roll, and many popular forms of music.
-The first publication of blues sheet music was in the early 1900's.
+Blues scales and chord progressions are present in jazz, rhythm and blues, rock and roll, and many popular forms of music.
+The first publication of blues sheet music was in the early 1900s.

 Blues Was First Penned in a Saloon